"Far best is he who knows all things himself;

 Don't doubt the benefits of Questions

 Has Doubt driven scientific progress?
 I doubt it.
 I suspect that, when actually followed, it actually slowed progress.
-What has driven scientific progress, is what cannot not drive progress, and somewhere between Robert Grosseteste in the 1200's and Roger Bacon in the 1600's, there emerged a general scientific method, which has been summed up as,
+What has driven scientific progress, is what cannot not drive progress, and somewhere between Robert Grosseteste and Roger Bacon in the 1100-1200's, and Francis Bacon in the 1600's, there emerged a general scientific method, which has been summed up as,

 "...a repeating cycle of observation, hypothesis, experimentation, and the need for independent verification.
 He recorded the manner in which he conducted his experiments in precise detail so that others could reproduce and independently test his results...", or for everyday use, methodically questioning and verifying the answers your questions logically lead you to.
 Rinse.
 Repeat.
 More often than not, once the clutter of doubt is brushed away from actual scientists journals, you find that it wasn't arbitrary doubts which drew them on (more often than not they slowed them down), it was the careful application of good honest questions - what do I understand this to mean?
 How well do I understand it?
 Do I understand, rather than assume, what this means?